Of Boys and Gender Stereotypes

 With my son, we’ve tried most of the major sports, dabbled in martial arts, put him in a choir, started trumpet lessons, and tried art classes.
 At nine, we are still discerning his top gifts and cultivating his passions.
 Sample lots of boy-related and general kids’ activities, but be wary of requiring your son to remain in an activity he doesn’t like.

 I started to gently break his habit of holding my hand and hanging back from the other boys.
-I said, “Guys don’t usually hold their dad’s hand all the time unless they are in a dangerous place.”
+I said, “Guys don’t usually hold their dad’s hand all the time unless they’re in a dangerous place.”
 I would even leave the room to go to the water fountain so that he had to interact with the boys.
 He is more reserved than other boys, but over time he found his place, figured out some social cues, and began to enjoy the loud, large group meetings.

-Note that I didn’t shame my son with any “Man up!” commands to toughen him up.
+Note that I didn’t shame my son with any “Man up!” commands to “toughen him up.”
 We need to gently guide and redirect them, and that is far different than isolating or shaming them.
 This way we can help our sons feel included, part of the tribe of men to which they belong.

 And for Bob and his wife, that might mean their son grows up to be a dancer.